ali-ism/GCN-Disaster-Damage-thesis/README.md

 (https://stackoverflow.com/questions/10649673/how-to-generate-a-fully-connected-subgraph-from-node-list-using-pythons-network)

 Neighbor sampler works on a single graph.
 So we can:
-- create a sampler for each graph and loop over them while training (research forgetfulness)
+- create a sampler for each graph and loop over them while training (forgetfulness)
-- or load all graphs into a single graph where nodes belonging to different graphs are not connected (endorsed by developers).
+- or load all graphs into a single giant graph where nodes belonging to different graphs are not connected (endorsed by developers).

 # Discrepancy in f1 score calculation?